data301-2020-winter1/course-project-solo_203/analysis/README.md

+### Analysis folder
+Data analysis and wrangling is done in the "analysis" directory.
-All jupyter notebook files should be in this parent directory.
+**All jupyter notebook files should be in this parent directory.**